Bart After Dark: Cultural references

-A lot of the episode's plot is based on the film The Best Little Whorehouse in Texas.
+Much of the episode's plot is based on the film The Best Little Whorehouse in Texas.
 The oil spill is a reference to the Exxon Valdez oil spill.
 The Sea Captain is shown to be drunk at the helm, a reference to Joseph Hazelwood, the captain of the Exxon Valdez who was accused of being intoxicated.
 Reverend Lovejoy's line, "This house is a very, very, very fine house", is a reference to the Crosby, Stills, Nash, & Young song "Our House".
 Homer responds to a "Do you know where your children are?" public service announcement by saying, "I told you last night — no!"